ashok1096/ashok1096/README.md

 ---

-# 💡 Philosophy
+# 💡 Philosophy >>

 > "Automate Everything.
 Learn Every Day.
 Build Without Limits."
-"If You Update Yourself Today You Been Outdated Tomorrow" >>
+"If You cant Updating  Yourself Today You Been Outdated Tomorrow" >>

 ---

-# 📫 Connect With Me
+# 📫 Connect With Me >>

 <div align="center">